-Decisive Child Custody Attorneys Assisting Families in Covington and the Surrounding Areas
+Child Custody Attorneys Practice in Covington and Surrounding Areas

 Big firm experience with a small firm approach

-In any divorce involving children, the top priority is making sure the kids are in a good position for the years ahead.
-For the legal guidance you need related to child custody, turn to the Conroy Law Firm, PLC in Covington.
+In any divorce involving children, the top priority is making sure they are in a good position for the years ahead.
+For the legal guidance you need related to child custody, turn to the attorneys at Conroy Law Firm, PLC in Covington.
 We work hard to ease your concerns and outline an effective, carefully planned strategy that benefits both you and your children.
-By meeting with our team, you’ll have the assistance you need to plan for the future and ensure you protect your kids’ best interests.

 Knowing your rights and options related to child custody

 The following are some important concepts to understand as you work toward a sound custody arrangement with your former partner:

 - Physical custody — Either parent may be granted the right to have their children live with them, either full time or part time.
 It is possible for parents to share physical custody, usually when they live relatively close to one another.

 - Legal custody — Parents have the right to make key decisions on their children’s education, religion, health care, social life and other aspects of upbringing.
 Legal custody is often shared by both parents, requiring them to work together.